VictorGoic0/Demand-Letter-Gen/memory-bank/activeContext.md

    - All hooks implemented (useDocuments, useDocumentUpload, useDocumentDelete, useDocumentDownload)

 ## Recent Changes

+- ✅ PR #23: Authentication Flow - Frontend and Backend - Complete
+  - Created Login page with email and password fields
+  - Implemented AuthContext with localStorage persistence
+  - Created ProtectedRoute component to guard routes
+  - Updated App.jsx to protect all routes except /login
+  - Created auth service with /login endpoint
+  - Backend login endpoint queries User by email and returns user/firm info
+  - Mock authentication (password accepted but not validated)
+  - Added NotFoundException to shared exceptions
+  - All routes protected - unauthenticated users redirected to login

 - ✅ PR #15: Frontend Foundation and Routing - Complete
   - Created App.jsx with React Router and all route definitions